 at your nearest hospital if you think that you or anyone else may have taken too much FAMVIR for Cold Sores.
 Show them your

 pack of tablets.
 Do this even if there are no signs of discomfort or poisoning.
 Keep the telephone numbers for these places

-Taking too much FAMVIR for Cold Sores may affect the kidneys.
-In people who already have kidney problems it may, rarely, lead
+Taking too much FAMVIR for Cold Sores may affect your kidneys.
+In people who already have kidney problems it may, rarely,

 While you are taking FAMVIR for Cold Sores